CAMul: Calibrated and Accurate Multi-view Time-Series Forecasting: Methodology

 for each view $j$, where $q_j$ is a 2-layer network that parametrizes the Gaussian distribution $q_j(\mathcal{U}[j] | \mathcal{X}^{(1)})$ with input sequences $\mathcal{X}^{(1)}$.
 The ELBO is derived to be:

 The parameters of the inference distributions $q_j$ and the components of the generative process are jointly learned via Stochastic Gradient Variational Bayes to minimize the ELBO loss \cite{kingma2013auto}.
 We use the reparametrization trick for all sampling processes.
-During inference, we sample from the joint distribution $P(\{y_i^{t+\tau}\}_{i=1}^N, \{\mathcal{Z}^{(j)}, G^{(j)}\}_j, \mathcal{U}| \mathcal{X}, \mathcal{R})$
+The pseudo-code for training is available in Appendix.
+During inference, we sample from the joint distribution $P(\{y_i^{t+\tau}\}_{i=1}^N, \{\mathcal{Z}^{(j)},\\ G^{(j)}\}_j, \mathcal{U}| \mathcal{X}, \mathcal{R})$